Canada's Wonderland: Cedar Fair era

 For the 2015 season, Splash Works opened two new attractions, which marked the first expansion to the waterpark since 2002.
 Both attractions were relocated from Ontario Place, however they never opened in their original locations and were sent to Splash Works.
 Typhoon is a set of two partially enclosed tube slides with funnels, and was formerly known as Topsy Turvy.
 Splash Station is an interactive children's play structure similar to the adjacent Pump House, featuring two slides, numerous water features, and a tipping bucket.
 Though not announced prior to its opening, SlingShot also for the 2015 season in the dry park.
-This upcharge attraction catapults riders nearly 91.5 m (300 ft) in the air, and reaches speeds approaching 100 km/h (60 mph).
+This upcharge attraction catapults riders nearly 300 ft (91.5m)in the air, and reaches speeds approaching 100 km/h (60 mph).

 Near the close of the 2015 season, Canada's Wonderland announced that two new flat rides would be added in 2016: Skyhawk (a Gerstlauer Sky Roller) and Flying Eagles (a Larson International Flying Scooters).
 Cedar Fair CEO Matt Ouimett also confirmed in December 2015 that virtual reality (VR) headsets would be added to Thunder Run in 2016.
 Available to riders for an additional upcharge fee, the experience is co-developed with Mack Rides, a German amusement ride company.
 The VR headgear is a type of head-mounted display that animates the entire field of vision to produce a 360-degree 3D experience.

 On 26 August 2016, Canada's Wonderland announced that a new flat ride would be added in the 2017 season: Soaring Timbers (a Mondial Inferno).
 The ride is stated to be the first of its kind in North America.
 The park also announced a Splash Works expansion for 2017 in the form of Muskoka Plunge, a 59 ft tall waterslide complex featuring four "trap-door" speed slides.
+The slides replaced Body Blast.

 On 16 August 2017, Canada's Wonderland announced the addition of Flying Canoes for the 2018 season.
 Flying Canoes is an interactive family ride that allows riders to control their journey of flight in two-person canoes that rotate speedily around a circuit.
 They also announced the addition of Lumberjack for 2018.
-Lumberjack is a thrill ride that takes guests to heights of 75 ft on two swinging axe-themed pendulums, propelling them into a looping 360-degree experience.
+Made by Italian manufacturer Zamperla, Lumberjack is a thrill ride that takes guests to heights of 75 ft on two swinging axe-themed pendulums, propelling them into a looping 360-degree experience.
 In addition to these two attractions, the park announced an expansion to the Splash Island pool (located in Splash Works), which doubled the size of the pool and included new interactive water features and children's slides, along with shaded seating areas for families to relax.
 The area was renamed to Lakeside Lagoon following these upgrades.